Where did the Name Register come from?

 How will I know if my name submission is successful and makes the register?

-All submitters will be contacted following Council's decision and endorsement of the name register.
+All submitters will be contacted following the City's review of the submission.

 Can I submit the name of a person who is still alive?